addff/2310-CSP600/[F2]/PUTERI NUR IZZATI BINTI ZUHAIREE/README.md

 2. Lack of a well-thought-out meal plan makes people to purchase ingredients without a clear purpose that go unused and end up as wasted food.

 ### Solution
-1. Design and develop a mobile application for personalized recipe and meal planning assistant that provide a list of ranked food recipe for users to meet their personalized needs and can be access by users anytime and anywhere.
+1. Deevelop a mobile application for personalized recipe and meal planning assistant that provide a list of ranked food recipe for users to meet their personalized needs and can be access by users anytime and anywhere.
 2. The application will allow users to create personalized meal plans based on dietary preferences, ingredient availability, and portion sizes.